lpaschke16/LindenShore-Technical-Assessment/README.md

 | **tickA / tickB**                                       | Current tick index (discrete price step)        |

 ## What I Learned from the Data
+When running the script for longer time intervals, the data shows that the two Uniswap v3 pools, USDC and WETH (0.05% and 0.3% fee tiers) maintain extremely close prices, typically within 0.01% - 0.15% of each other.
+This narrow range shows the efficiency of Uniswap v3 and the way liquidity and arbitrage work on the Ethereum chain.

 ### 1. Market Efficiency Across Fee Tiers
 After analyzing the data, it is clear that the cross-pool deviations consistently stayed within the range of 0.01 - ~0.15%, which is much less than the combined fee spread of 0.35%.
-This indicates that Ethereum's Uniswap pools are **tightly arbitraged** and highly efficient
+This indicates that Ethereum's Uniswap pools are **tightly arbitraged** and highly efficient.
+Each pool is an independent liquidity venue for the same asset pair, but are constantly monitored by professional market makers and arbitrage trackers on centralized exchanges.
+When one pool becomes slightly cheaper or more expensive than another, they seemigly instantaneously execute quick swaps to restore uniformity.
+Since both pools use concentrated liquidity, the price impact of a single trade is small, so arbitrage opportunities quickly collapse after a few seconds.
+The price deviations between pools that I observed confirm that the pools ar ebeing continuously balanced by on-chain market activity.

-### 2. Mean-Reversion Around TWAP
+### 2. Time-Weighted Average Price (TWAP) Deviation
-TWAP deviations averaged to values near zero, which confirms that Uniswap v3 prices revert quickly to their recent averages.
-This is an indicator of high liquidity and efficient price discovery on the chain.
+The TWAP deviation data reveals the short-term dynamics of Uniswap's liquidity.
+A TWAP represents a smoothed averaged price over a defined window (I used a 5 min window).
+When the current spot price equals the TWAP, it means prices are currently stable.
+When spot price diverges from TWAP, it suggests temporary buying or selling pressure.
+In my data, the TWAP deviations hovered around zero with slight fluctations of around $\pm$0.05%.
+This indicates that short-term price shocks are quickly absorbed and prices revert to their average quickly.
+This is evidence of a mean-reverting stucture, which is what is expected in a liquid pair like USDC and WETH where many arbitrageurs and market makers compete.

-### 3. Liquidity effects Volatility
+### 3. Liquidity affects Volatility
 In the data, when **liquidityA** or **liquidityB** dipped temporarily, cross-pool deviations widened consequently.
-This indicates that lower liquidity (in range) allows for greater short term disorder, which is consistent with well-known market theories.
+This indicates that lower liquidity (in range) allows for greater short term disorder.
+This makes sense inuitively, as liquidity providers often pull capital or when large trades consume liquidity in a specific tick range, each additional trade will move the price further.
+This will widen the gap between fee tiers until arbitrage closes it again.
+In other words, liquidity is seemingly acting as a buffer, where the deeper the pool is, the tighter the price alignment across fee tiers will be.

+### 4. Arbitrage
+The cross-pool deviations I recorded are much below the combined cost of trading through both pools.
+This means that, although these dislocations are observable, they are not profitable for direct arbitrage by a trader under any normal circumstances.
+Instead, they illustrate the embedded micro-inefficiencies that are exploited using certain techniques when deviations briefly exceed that threshold.
+In other words, this tracker is effectively detecting the same type of transient inefficiencies that on-chain searchers, like Maximal Extracable Value (MEV) consistently monitor.

 ### 4. Infrastructure
 Using public **RPC endpoints** is sufficient for light analytics when including retry logic to catch instances of failed connections.
 On the other hand, I experimented with more in-depth Ethereum node connection methods, like running a local **Geth** node to host my own RPC endpoint on my local host.
 This method, and many similar methods using other technologies listed in https://ethereum.org/developers/docs/nodes-and-clients/, are more suitable for higher-frequency work.
 It was more straightforward to use the public RPC, so I opted for that method.

+### Summary
+From a broader perspective, the dataset demonstrates how Uniswap v3's design of multiple fee tiers and concetrated liquidity influences price behavior.
+Each fee tier attracts different types of liquidity providers, as 0.05% is sued for higher-volume, lower-volatility pairs, while 0.3% is for more volatile conditions.
+Despite their differences, they both respond almost identically to market movements.
+The very small price difference I measured confirms that even though liquidity is distributed across different pools, the market collectively prices assets as if there was a single, unified order book.

+In summary, this project showsL
+- Ethereum's decentralized markets are extremely efficient, with arbitrage keeping Uniswap v3's fee tiers tightly synchronized
+- Uniswap's TWAP mechanism produces a stable, mean-reverting reference price that quickly corrects temporary order-flow imbalances
+- Liquidity governs how far prices can temporarily drift before arbitrage resores uniformity.
+- Observing and quantifying these deviations provides a window into the hidden mechanics of MEV, market efficiency, and liquidity health in decentralized finance.

 ## References
 - Ethereum JSON-RPC Spec: ethereum.org/developers/docs/apis/json-rpc